-- (a) children whose parents/guardians wish them to transfer from schools outside Northern Ireland; - (b) children who have received more than half their primary education outside Northern Ireland; - (c) children who due to a serious medical or other problem supported by appropriate documentary evidence or for a demonstrably valid reason also supported by appropriate documentary evidence, were either unable to sit both the SEAG Entrance Assessment papers OR have an estimated outcome from SEAG because they only sat one of the two Entrance Assessment papers.
+- (a) children whose parents/guardians wish them to transfer from schools outside Northern Ireland; - (b) children who have received more than half their primary education outside Northern Ireland; - (c) children who due to a serious medical issue supported by appropriate documentary evidence or for a demonstrably valid reason also supported by appropriate documentary evidence were either unable to sit the SEAG Entrance Assessment OR have estimated Outcomes from SEAG because they only sat one of the two Entrance Assessment Papers.

-Note: It is expected that all those seeking admission should sit the SEAG Entrance Assessments, with the exception of those children who take up residence in Northern Ireland after 2 October 2023.
+Note: It is expected that all those seeking admission should sit the SEAG Entrance Assessments, with the exception of those children who take up residence in Northern Ireland after 26 September 2024.

 Parents/Guardians who wish to apply to the School under Special Provisions should contact the School as soon as possible.
-In addition, they should complete Form SP, obtainable from the School, stating the precise reason why they believe the child is eligible for consideration under Special Provisions and upload appropriate documentary evidence with the Transfer Application.
+In addition, they should complete SP Form, obtainable from the School, stating the precise reason why they believe the child is eligible for consideration under Special Provisions and upload appropriate documentary evidence with the Transfer Application.